Flipkart/ruby-sonar-plugin/README.md

 * Code Violations

 ##Giving Credit
 This is forked from GoDaddy-Hosting/ruby-sonar-plugin.git, enhanced it by adding sensors for design violations provides by roodi.
+Fixed bugs to make it compatible with different types of simplecov-rcov reports, populate complexity.

 ##Tool Versions
 This plugin has been tested with the following dependency versions